Justice00000/alu-machine_learning/pipline/apis/README.md

-# Fetching Data from pipelines
+# Fetching Data from Pipelines
+This document describes how to fetch data from the pipelines.